oslomarketsolutions/website/src/pages/en/products/index.md

         name: Signicat5
     text: We play well with others
   trading:
-    header: GDPR  and MiFID compliant client portals
+    header: Stock trading in GDPR  and MiFID II-compliant client portals
     image: /img/productsPagePlaceholder.png
     overline: Web Trader
     text: >-
-      Empower your investors with a web trader providings streaming data to the browser with a sub-second delay.
-Full order depth, international data, suitability tests, Iceberg orders, stop loss  are just a few of the things we cover in the standard framework on which we rely to build a customized trader just for you.
+      Empower your investors with a web trader providing streaming data to the browser with a sub-second delay.
+Full order depth, international data, suitability tests, Iceberg orders and stop loss are just a few of the things we cover in the standard framework on which we rely to build a customized trader just for you.
+The powerful Admin Tool gives your employees easy access to a full audit trail, ability to see the same as the client, flexibility to adjust client communication and to publish analysis reports and more.
 standardProducts:
   arena:
     buttonText: Contact us